Monday, February 1, 2016

 Collectively, we traveled 5,395 miles.

-Robert Griego ~ La Joya cemetery
+Robert Griego ~ La Joya cemetery on a hot September day.

-Robert and Gilbert Griego ~ La Joya cementery
+Robert and Gilbert Griego ~ La Joya cementery.

-Gilbert and Ruben Griego ~ "we honor Pablo Griego"
+Gilbert and Ruben Griego ~ "We honor Pablo Griego."

-Ruben and Robert Griego ~ La Joya cemetery
+Ruben and Robert Griego ~ La Joya cemetery.

-Gilbert and Robert Griego ~ La Joya cemetery
+Gilbert and Robert Griego ~ La Joya cemetery.

-Day ride out to Mountainair, New Mexico
+Day ride out to Mountainair, NM.

 No comments: